 To address the some of the other questions and challenges identified in Communication 16, HEI has also investigated emissions, exposure, and health effects data on ultrafine particles (see Perspectives 3).

-In addition, occasionally HEI has funded studies to evaluate exposures in real-world situations that provide information on emissions from the current vehicle fleet that can be compared to previous assessments of older fleets (see tunnel studies by Gertler and Grosjean, or on detailed measurement of ultrafine particles (see the study by Johnston).
-Currently, HEI is funding a study to measure pollutant levels at two tunnels (by Wang).
-Also, as the contribution of diesel emissions to ambient particulate matter goes down, the importance of other sources of particulate matter – such as brake and tire wear – increases; HEI is funding a study in the Boston area to investigate these issues (by Koutrakis).
+In addition, occasionally HEI has funded studies to evaluate exposures in real-world situations that provide information on emissions from the current vehicle fleet that can be compared to previous assessments of older fleets (see tunnel studies by Gertler and Grosjean and Wang, or on detailed measurement of ultrafine particles (see the study by Johnston).
+Also, as the contribution of diesel emissions to ambient particulate matter goes down, the importance of other sources of particulate matter – such as brake and tire wear – increases; HEI is funding studies in Toronto, Canada (Evans) and London, UK (Griffiths) to investigate these issues.

 Another issue discussed in Communication 16 relates to the deployment of gasoline direct injection (GDI) technology.
 GDI improves fuel efficiency, but such engines also emit increased amounts of particulate matter in the ultrafine range.
-To understand the potential impact of emissions from GDI engines, HEI anticipates holding a workshop during 2017 or 2018.
-Details will be posted at a later date.
+To understand the potential impact of emissions from GDI engines, HEI held a workshop in 2016.